 There are dozens of ways you can use integrations like these to save data to your Excel spreadsheet automatically and get work done right from your spreadsheet.
 Here are some of the most popular integrations—or check out Zapier's Excel integrations for more ideas and ways to connect your favorite apps.

-Excel Online may be designed as a sidekick to traditional Excel, but it's a powerful tool it its own right.
+Microsoft Excel Online may be designed as a sidekick to traditional Excel, but it's a powerful tool it its own right.
 You can create spreadsheets, crunch numbers, collaborate and more right from your browser for free.
 And with add-ons and integrations, you can add any extra features you want to your spreadsheet.

 It's the perfect way to use Excel anywhere—and may be the best way to get started with Excel if you don't already have a copy installed.